cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 dataset because the data joins that will be required.
 Also, it would be important ensure the referential integrity is not violated since this can cause issues to the clients consuming the data.

 In order to accurately ensure the database is storing the full node data types properly, the database might implement custom data types (`domains` in PostgreSQL).

-For example, PostgreSQL doesn't have an unsigned `uint64` datatype, therefore in order to support this in the database, you can use a `domain`, which is a base types with additional constrains.
+For example, PostgreSQL doesn't have an unsigned `uint64` datatype, therefore in order to support this in the database, you can use a `domain`, which is a base type with additional constrains.
 For example, this is the definition of a `uint64` domain:

 ```sql
 -- DOMAIN: comet.uint64